-Similar to Alternative 2, the historic character of the landscape would be retained and preserved.
+Similar to Alternative 2, the historic character of the landscape will be retained and preserved.
 Where necessary to support interpretive objectives, missing historic landscape features would be replaced, such as portions of the historic cutting and vegetable garden.
 Other missing historic landscape features may be marked and interpreted.
 Specific areas of the landscape would be managed to resemble the agricultural appearance during the family's use of the property.
-Some non-historic landscape features are selectively removed or relocated to a somewhat greater extent under Alternative 3 than under Alternative 2.
-The park would retain a vegetative buffer area and would work with adjoining property owners to ensure that views into and from neighboring developed properties are sufficiently screened to protect privacy and enhance the visitor experience.
+Some non-historic landscape features are selectively removed or relocated.
+The scale on which this would be undertaken would be greater under Alternative 3 than under Alternative 2.